 An Airplane Full of Nerds

 My dad is a Georgia Tech grad, so the thing that finally convinced him in the end to take us to Ireland was the Georgia Tech vs. Boston College being held in Dublin as part of the Aer Lingus College Football Classic.
-And since the only people who can afford to go to an international football game are alumni, Tech offered some nice alumni packages, which always makes travel easier.
+And since the only people who can afford to go to an international football game are alumni, Tech offered some nice alumni packages, which always makes traveling easier.

 As Georgia Tech is an Atlanta-based team, our Delta flight from Atlanta to Dublin was packed full of engineers decked out in blue and gold.
 They played the school’s fight song over the intercom during boarding.
 These nerds had a good ol’ time.